AjaniBilby/BNF-parser/readme.md

 ## Omit

 Any omit statement within a sequence will be removed, and then looking at the outputted syntax tree it is like they never existed, however they are still critical to a successful match.
-In the case that they are within a select, they will still be visible with `.type` of `omit`, with no child nodes.
+In the case that they are within a select, they will still be visible with `SyntaxNode.type` of `omit`, with no child nodes.

 ## Gather

 This does not alter the outputted syntax tree form in relation to the sequence or select it is within, however it will squash all of it's child nodes back down into a single string.
 Node that this will reflect the affects of any omit operations which occurred within the child nodes.

 ## Not

-It's `.values` will be a single string of all characters it could consume until it matched with the target expression.
+It's `SyntaxNode.values` will be a single string of all characters it could consume until it matched with the target expression.

 ## Range

-Ranges will appear with the `.type` of `range` with `.value` being a single string with the characters consumed by this expression, inclusing any repetition markers (so a range with `+` will be a string of length at least one).
+Ranges will appear with the `SyntaxNode.type` of `range` with `SyntaxNode.value` being a single string with the characters consumed by this expression, including any repetition markers (so a range with `+` will be a string of length at least one).

+## Repetition

+A repetition marker will create it's own node in the syntax tree, with it's children being the value of each repetition.
+The `SyntaxNode.type` value of this node will be the `(...)` followed by the repetition marker in use - such as: `(...)+`, `(...)*`, `(...)?`

 ## Literal

-Ranges will appear with the `.type` of `literal` with `.value` being a copy of the exact literal as a string.
+Ranges will appear with the `SyntaxNode.type` of `literal` with `SyntaxNode.value` being a copy of the exact literal as a string.